Bristol, Gipsy Patch Lane, structual rehabiliation with Amiblu Hobas pipes

 Under the Council’s Climate Resilient Scheme, the task was to find and deliver a suitable solution before opening the road up to traffic and risking a pipe collapse; two options were considered; open-cut to replace the section of pipe or trenchless technology to reline the affected pipe with little disruption to the area.

 Doug MacKay, Project manager, South Gloucestershire Council consulted with Julian Britton, Critical Sewers Manager, Wessex Water and Matt Durbin Associates; specialist confined space and GRP structural relining installer to determine the most efficient and economic technique.
-As with many suburban roads, Gipsy Patch Lane is laden with many services within the carriageway, so rehabiliatation of the existing pipeline through trenchless installation of 210m x DN800 structural GRP jacking pipe supplied by Amiblu was decided upon.
+As with many suburban roads, Gipsy Patch Lane is laden with many services within the carriageway, so rehabiliatation of the existing pipeline through trenchless installation of 210 m x DN 800 structural GRP jacking pipe supplied by Amiblu was decided upon.
 As the contract was classed as emergency works, subject to time constraints and speed of execution the use of Amiblu’s GRP pipes meant that MDA were able to remove the need for costly over-pumping and install the pipes in live flows, whilst minimising their work area to a single lane closure for uninterupted access to local businesses.

-Another man entry grp culvert relining project completed for an important client, I have to say the service from Amiblu creating a stress free delivery schedule to short time programme during these tough times was exemplary.”
+” Another man entry GRP culvert relining project completed for an important client, I have to say the service from Amiblu creating a stress free delivery schedule to short time programme during these tough times was exemplary,”

 – Matt Durbin, Managing Director, Matt Durbin Associates (MDA)

-During the installation of the intial contracted 210m, a further 70m section of the pipe downstream required attention, so MDA undertook the additional works saving additional costs and disruption at a later date.
+During the installation of the intial contracted 210 m, a further 70 m section of the pipe downstream required attention, so MDA undertook the additional works saving additional costs and disruption at a later date.

 Amiblu jacking pipes are often utilised in pipe rehabilitation projects such as this as they offer a high compressive strength and, compared with conventional materials, an improved hydraulic coefficient.
-The hydraulic analysis carried out for Gipsy Patch Lane showed no reduction in hydraulic performance and as the pipes are designed to offer a service life in excess of 150 years with minimal maintenance, the life expectancy of this asset is greatly improved.
+The hydraulic analysis carried out for Gipsy Patch Lane showed no reduction in hydraulic performance and as the pipes are designed to offer a service life in excess of more than 100 years with minimal maintenance, the life expectancy of this asset is greatly improved.

-For this project, the Council had concerns about the risk of potential pipe collapse under traffic loading.
+“For this project, the Council had concerns about the risk of potential pipe collapse under traffic loading.
 The fact that road was already under a full closure due to an adjacent project to replace an old railway bridge meant that timing was critical for this project.
 It was essential that the work had to be completed before the proposed re-opening of the carriageway.
 Additionally, there was a limit to the funds available through the Climate Resilience budget to complete the scheme.
 We worked very closely with MDA and our designers to review the site constraints, risks to programme delivery and budget constraints to determine the most appropriate remedial solution.
 I was grateful for the time, input and patience spent by MDA during this period to explain the construction process and provide answers to all our questions and concerns in advance of making the final decision on the preferred option.

 Once the decision was made to proceed with the pipe-jacking option the process was relatively straight-forward and stress-free from the Council side of things.
 In the main this was down to the excellent communication, planning and execution of the works by MDA.
 Both projects were completed on-time, within budget and with minimal disruption to the public and businesses that rely on using Gipsy Patch Lane.”